Arctic Norway Hammerfest Sørøya Expedition: 9-Day Sea Kayaking Adventure

 Overnight stay at the Comfort Hotel Xpress in Tromsø

-Day 2: Fly to Hammerfest & Expedition Start
+Day 2: Fly, or Hurtigruten Ferry to Hammerfest & Expedition Start

 Breakfast at the hotel

-Group flight from Tromsø to Hammerfest with Widerøe (flight not included; recommended flight details provided upon booking)
+Group flight or ferry from Tromsø to Hammerfest with Widerøe or Hurtigruten (tickets not included; recommended travel details will be provided)

-Meet the support van and trailer with kayaks in Hammerfest
+Meet the support van and trailer with kayaks in Hammerfest, if flying, or trolley the sea kayaks directly onto the Hurtigruten ferry.

 Final preparations and safety briefing

-The expedition paddle will start from the Fuglenesodden Museum (Visit Fuglenesodden Outdoor Museum in Hammerfest and step into a time machine from 1947)
+The expedition paddle could start from the Fuglenesodden Museum (Visit Fuglenesodden Outdoor Museum in Hammerfest and step into a time machine from 1947).
+We did this in 2025.

-Depending on conditions and logistics, we will either paddle directly to Sørøya or catch the last ferry from Hammerfest to Akkarfjord at 17:30 to begin our traverse
+Depending on conditions and logistics, we will either paddle directly to Sørøya or catch the ferry from Hammerfest to Akkarfjord to begin our traverse

 Traverse the length of Sørøya from Akkarfjord in the north to Hasvik in the south.